Shlomo Moussaieff (businessman): Biography

 His father, a strict disciplinarian, threw him out of the house at the age of 12 because he refused to apply himself to his studies.
 Moussaieff claims he had dyslexia and was unable to read and write.
 He began sleeping in synagogues, buses, and even the street, and worked for a carpenter in Sanhedria.
 After hours, he hung around the Second Temple-era Tombs of the Sanhedrin in the nearby park.
 Inside the caves, which were then open to the public, he discovered ancient coins that he sold to traders.
 He also carved up lead coffins and sold the lead to several traders.
 After British Mandatory authorities uncovered his crimes Moussaieff was sentenced to nine months in a juvenile correction institution (reform school) in Tulkarm.
 The penalty restored the youngster's self-confidence.
 He asked to learn in a madrassa, where he found it easy to learn the Koran by heart, and became familiar with Arab culture.

-In 1940 Moussaieff joined the Etzel which opposed British rule in Palestine.
-Upon the recommendation of his Etzel leader, he joined the British Army at age 17 to fight Nazi Germany during World War II.
-Stationed in the Egyptian desert and Livorno, Italy, he searched through synagogue genizot (treasuries) during his free time and bought old Kabbalah manuscripts and marriage contracts written by well-known rabbis.
-In 1947 he rejoined the Etzel to battle the Arab Legion in the Old City of Jerusalem.
-When the city fell to the Jordanians in 1948, he was taken captive and imprisoned for one year in Transjordan.
+In 1940 Moussaieff joined the Irgun which opposed British rule in Palestine.
+Upon the recommendation of his Irgun commander, he enlisted in the British Army at age 17 to fight Nazi Germany during World War II.
+He served in Egypt, Libya, and Italy during the war.
+While stationed in the Egyptian desert and Livorno, Italy, he searched through synagogue genizot (treasuries) during his free time and bought old Kabbalah manuscripts and marriage contracts written by well-known rabbis.
+In 1947 he rejoined the Irgun to battle the Arab Legion in the Old City of Jerusalem.
+When the city fell to the Jordanians during the 1948 Arab-Israeli War, he was taken captive and imprisoned for one year in Transjordan.
 He married his wife, Alisa, an Austrian native, two weeks before he went into captivity.